You are not an MT4talk member yet! You cannot download files.

-Log in or register an account!
+Log in or register a FREE account!

 If you have good ideas, please, write them here.
 I will implement them in code for free and will share results here.